 One such term is “gisting.”
 It’s brought up frequently and is a huge part of how MT is used, but what does it really mean, and what do you need to know about how it’s used?

 When Should and Shouldn’t You Gist?

 Simply put, gisting is the use of MT to translate foreign text to get an understanding of the original content’s meaning.
 To do this, the translation doesn’t need to be perfect.
-It just needs to translate the general meaning of the foreign text.
+It just needs to be good enough to extract a general meaning of the foreign text.

-Gisting is an excellent way to translate several types of content, such as internal company communications, contracts, RFPs and other forms.
+Gisting is an excellent way to translate several types of content, such as internal company communications, get an approximate idea of what foreign contracts contain, review foreign RFPs and other web forms.
 When foreign text is encountered in any of these content types, gisting comes in handy because the translated material doesn’t need to be 100 percent accurate to be useful.

 Gisting and Data Security

-Many services offer open source MT solutions for users, and gisting is regularly used.
-Google Translate is the most common method of gisting, and is a tempting option because it’s easy and free to use.
+Many services offer open source MT solutions for users, and gisting is regularly used on an ad hoc level within a company.
+Google and Microsoft both offer effective gisting platforms that are effectively free to use.

 Gisting with Secure Machine Translation

 The answer to these data security issues is secure, private MT.
 ULG and other LSPs can set up secure, private MT that can also be trained to your company's specific terminology, voice, tone, and style, making gisting an even more useful option for internal company content while still providing extremely cost-effective translation at a small fraction of a cent or euro per word.

 Gisting is a great application for MT when used correctly for your needs--whether that’s open source Microsoft or Google, or your corporate security demands mean that a trained/curated and secure MT is a better option.